Gift Icon

 You can use an NVOCC if:

-• You are shipping from specific regions of the world where the vessel operator frequents
+• You are moving from specific regions of the world where the vessel operator frequents

 • You have a large shipment